Patryk-Foryszewski/RemoteDir/README.md

 ## Acknowledgements
 - This project was based mostly on Corey Schafer [tutorials](https://www.youtube.com/user/schafer5).
 - Many thanks to:
-  Corey Schafer for amazing youtube channel,
+- Corey Schafer for amazing youtube channel,
-  Martin Prikryl for sharing his knowledge on StackOverflow, Many others whos
+- Martin Prikryl for sharing his knowledge on StackOverflow,